ManuelPalermo/BrainUltrasoundSimulation/README.md

-# BrainUltrassoundSimulation
+# Brain Ultrassound Simulation
-Simulation of Ultrassound signals on a Brain3D model using K-Wave
+Simulation of Ultrassound signals on a 3D Brain model using K-Wave MATLAB toolbox.

 ### K-Wave Toolbox